sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 and the extensive (excessive?)
 C++ template metaprogramming employed for the application they've chosen to apply the technique to.

-In the interests of clarifying it in my own mind (and for future me who forgets how it works in a few months), I thought I'd make a standalone example of the technique, and note some things that seemed subtle.
+In the interests of clarifying it in my **own** mind (and for future me who will likely forget how it works in a few months), I thought I'd make a standalone example of the technique, and note some things that seemed subtle.

 ## Copy-and-patch compilation